582-41B-VA/assignments/README.md

-Project submissions must also be identified by an [annotated Git tag][], but its name must be a **major** version number: "v1.0" for Tasks, "v1.0" for part 1 of Poll and "v2.0" for part 2 of Poll.
+Project submissions must also be identified by an [annotated Git tag][], but its name must be a **major** version number: "v1.0" for Tasks, "v1.0" for part 1 of Newspaper and "v2.0" for part 2 of Newspaper.

 ## LIA